pldresearch/pldresearch/README.md

 Hi!
 This is the GitHub profile for the Diaconescu Group!

-Here is our webspage: https://diaconescugroup.wordpress.com/ Our X: https://x.com/diaconesculab?lang=en
+Here is our webpage: https://diaconescugroup.wordpress.com/ Our X: https://x.com/diaconesculab?lang=en